 - You'll be referred to network providers in your region for specialty care if you can't be seen at a military hospital or clinic.

 If enrolled TRICARE Prime Remote, you'll see a network provider if there are any in your remote location.

-If using TRICARE Standard and Extra, TRICARE Reserve Select or TRICARE Retired Reserve, you'll pay less for care received from network providers but you're not required to use network providers.
+If using TRICARE Select, TRICARE Reserve Select or TRICARE Retired Reserve, you'll pay less for care received from network providers but you're not required to use network providers.

 If you are interested in becoming a TRICARE provider, visit the Information for Providers page.